 From 2002 to 2006 he was InfoWorld's lead analyst, author of the weekly Strategic Developer column, and blogger-in-chief.
 During his InfoWorld tenure he also pioneered the medium now known as screencasting and produced an audio show, Interviews with Innovators.

 From 2007 to 2014 Udell worked for Microsoft as a writer, interviewer, speaker, and experimental software developer.
-Currently he is building and explaining a calendar network that's based on open standards and runs in the Windows Azure cloud.
+He created the Elm City calendar network, a service based on open standards that runs in the Windows Azure cloud.
 He is currently working on Thali which enables people to control their online identities and share their data securely.